PluralKit/PluralKit/docs/content/posts/2026-01-16-pluralkit-premium.md

 We will be adding more perks to PK Premium in future - including, but not limited to:
 - more description customisation options,
-- automatic regex-based proxy text substitution,
+- automatic regex-based proxy text substitution ("automated typing quirks"),
 - and more!

 <div style="text-align:center;">